bernar0507/ASB/README.md

 # Assignment 01

-In this assignment me and my group had to:
+In the first assignment of this curricular unit me and my group had to:
     Search the bibliography for a research paper that performs phylogenetic analyses;
     Understand the proposed biological problem;
     Obtain the sequences used in that research paper;